Fast and Accurate: Video Enhancement using Sparse Depth: Evaluation

 \subsection{Sensitivity Study}

-We use RBPN as an example to study how the patch size used for patched-warping and the number of merged point clouds used for merged-warping influence the video enhancement quality.
-Other networks have a similar trend.
+We use super-resolution as an example to study how the block size used in blocked warping and the number of merged point clouds used in flow estimation influence the task quality.
+Other tasks have a similar trend.

-\paragraph{Patch Size} Larger patches improve the task quality until the point of diminishing return.
-Using \mode{SPC+IMU} as an example, \Tbl{table:sen} shows how the super-sampling quality is affected by the patch size.
-When the patch size initially increases from $1 \times 1$ to $3 \times 3$, the PSNR improves because the motion density increases.
-Increasing the patch size furthers hurts the quality, because overly larger patches reduce the motion accuracy.
+\paragraph{Block Size} Larger blocks initially improve the task quality. \Tbl{table:sen} shows how the super-resolution quality varies with the block size.
+When the block size initially increases from $1 \times 1$ to $3 \times 3$, the PSNR improves because the flow density increases.
+Increasing the block size further degrades the quality.
+This is because with large blocks more pixels' flows are duplicated from neighbor pixels rather than calculated using depth information, reducing the flow accuracy.

-\paragraph{Number of Merged Point Clouds} Merging more point clouds leads to denser and more accurate motion estimation, and thus improves the task quality.
-This is evident in \Tbl{table:sen}, which shows that the PSNR of \mode{MPC+IMU} increases as the number of merged point clouds increases.
+\paragraph{Number of Merged Point Clouds} Merging more point clouds leads to denser and more accurate flow estimation and thus a higher the task quality.
+This is evident in \Tbl{table:sen}, which shows that the PSNR of increases as the number of merged point clouds increases.

-We note that merging more point clouds has little speed overhead since we merge point clouds using the egomotion calculated from IMU measurements (\Equ{equ:tran} and \Equ{equ:rot}), which executes in a few microseconds as discussed before.
-Our current implementation chooses to merge 5 point clouds.